Matthew-Lyu/Matthew-Lyu/README.md

 - [Autonomous Driving Project](https://github.com/Matthew-Lyu/AutoDrivingSimulation): Development of an autonomous driving system, emphasizing the integration and optimization of vehicle perception, path planning, and control.

-- [Deep Learning Project](https://github.com/Matthew-Lyu/Plant-Pathology-2021): In-depth research and practical implementation of deep learning models to address challenges in plant pathology.
+- [CV Project](https://github.com/Matthew-Lyu/Plant-Pathology-2021): In-depth research and practical implementation of deep learning models to address challenges in plant pathology.

 ### Contact Information